TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 ***Purpose:***

-This test runs the same network using one iteration with different initial costs for each time, checking that the results are different for each time period.
+This test checks that PlanItProject reads the initial costs from a file correctly, and outputs them after the first iteration.
+The test input initial costs file uses Link Segment Id to identify link segments.

 ***Description:***